letscodehu/szamla-agent/README.md

 settings.setPassword("password");
 settings.setKeyChainPassword("");
 ```
-As you provide these information at the creation of the service, currently you could create a client which only
-creates bills on behalf of a single entity.

 When you got the service up and running you could invoice bills with the `createBill` method.
 You only need to create
  `BillingRequest`'s.